Lyfae/UAV_Robotics_Team/Spring 2021/Software/blog/blog1.md

 *Hardware*
 * Currently waiting for the Dynamixels to be delivered to the respective members on the Hardware Team.
 * Modificaitons of the CAD is proceeding to about 50%.
-Adjustments are being made and should be compelted soon.
+Adjustments are being made and should be completed soon.

 *Overall Summary on the Progress of the Group*